The Adoption Medicine Clinic Symposium

 by Jeff Karp, D.M.D, M.S.

-The Adoption Medicine Clinic Symposium is made possible by the generous donations from the Dana Johnson Sociey and funding through the Department of Human Services.
+The Adoption Medicine Clinic Symposium is made possible through the generosity of Dana Johnson Society members and support from the Minnesota Department of Children, Youth and Families.